Chinese New Year 2016 in Bangkok

 In other parts of Bangkok, Chinese restaurants and shopping malls roll out special Chinese New Year promotions, which range from discounts on goods and services to free feng-shui advice for their customers.
 In Thailand, the event usually takes place around January or February of every year.
 The exact dates are calculated from the Chinese Lunar Calendar.

 Note.
-Chinese New Year 2015 officially falls on Thursday 19th of February.
+Chinese New Year 2016 officially falls on February 8.

 New Year Traditions